Demonstrate your Mastery of Pain Care in Today’s Regulatory Environment

 Scheduling the Exam

-The exam is administered by Applied Measurement Professionals, Inc. (AMP) at designated computer-based testing sites throughout the country.
+The exam is administered by Applied Measurement Professionals, Inc. (PSI/AMP), a PSI business, at designated computer-based testing sites throughout the country.
 Upon registration, you will be assigned a “candidate ID#” and AMP will email you within 4 days with instructions for scheduling.
 From the date of approval, you have 1 year to schedule and complete the exam.
 Exams are psychometrically validated and administered by computer-based testing.
 Exams can be scheduled Monday through Saturday, at 9:00 am and 1:30 pm, at more than 160 locations in the United States and Canada.
-Please also take note of the following:
+Please refer to the APMP Certificate Program Brochure for more important information about AMP/PSI.

 Rescheduling and Retaking the Exam